 Injury or just DOMS?

 When training for events, it’s not uncommon to feel niggles in your legs and feet.
 This is a normal sensation as your body adapts to your increased training load with more mileage and speedwork.
 The delayed onset of muscle soreness (DOMS) after a recent hard race, a new harder session is a normal muscle soreness you will feel the next day when it can be harder to walk down stairs or climb out of your car.
 This will go after a day or two as the muscles have repaired and adapted to being used.
 The difficult part is knowing if a niggle that hangs around is still only a niggle or if it is the beginning of an injury.
-The earlier you can identify an injury, the less interruption you will have to your training plan.
+The earlier you can identify an injury, the less interruption you will best site to buy antibiotics online have to your training plan.